kunallad54/TicTacToeGame/README.md

 6. As a User would like to to do a toss to check who plays first.
    - Use Random to determine Heads or Tails and assign accordingly who starts first, the computer or the user

+7. As player would expect the Tic Tac Toe App to determine after every move the winner or the tie or change the turn